2019–2020 Iranian protests: Mid 2020 (May–August)

-It is said that 237 protest movements were formed in 85 cities in Iran in July 2020.
-On 16 July 2020, amid a heavy security presence, protesters took to the streets of Behbehan and chanted "We don't want a clerical regime" and "Not Gaza, not Lebanon, my life only for Iran".
-The security forces fired tear gas to disperse the protesters, as witnessed told Reuters.
-A heavy security presence was also reported in various other Iranian cities.

 September 2020

 The protest movement first began on 21 September, when rallies were organized by Trade unions against low wages, but the demand became soon into a broader movement, with teachers, farmers, students, drivers, mechanics, shopkeepers, public sector workers, and more social sectors joining the movement, demanding an end to corruption, unemployment, no insurances of workers, licenses being taken away, landlord and worker's bosses taking away money form workers, shops looted and shopkeepers unemployed during the 2019–20 Iranian protests, harsh working and living conditions, blackouts, crackdowns, outages, poverty, inflation, closures of factories, government's handling of the COVID-19 pandemic, media agencies shutdowns and many more deep issues.
 Massive labour protests also hit areas nationwide like: Rasht, Zanjan, Yazd, Abadan, Behbahan, Shiraz, Tabriz, Isfahan, Ahvaz, Khorramshahr, Kerman, Mashhad, Ardebil and Qom.

 Peaceful protests and nonviolent boycotts have also been taking place as well.
 Workers, teachers and students have also led massive labour protests and general strikes, occupations, wildcat strikes, Rent strikes at shops and closed companies and sit-ins.
 On 29 September, police, who had hitherto been passive, moved in to disperse protesters but failed to quell the protests.
 On 24 January, after three days of protests in Iranshahr, Security forces fired birdshot and stun grenades to quell youth protests and insurrectional demonstrations and rebellious protests in the city.

 On 21–29 September, workers in sugar factories in Mahabad took to the streets in protest against non-payments, dismissal of several of their colleagues and worker conditions.
 The protest in Isfahan by locals, protesting heavy machinery in their farms, was quelled.
 Hundreds of workers in Ahvaz demanded authorities to provide job and livelihood security.
 In Babol, nurses and medical staff protested against delayed paychecks.
 In Tehran, retired workers led rallies asking for their wages claims to be addressed.
 In factories and companies in Yazd, workers gathered in large numbers, protesting the officials' refusal to pay their overdue wages.
 In Savadkuh, industrial workers and miners in factories participated in protests calling for adequate pay based on their job conditions.
 In Shush, farmers protested a sugar beet contract with Kermanshah, Islamabad companies.
 In Shiraz, nurses and medical staff protested their delayed paychecks for days.
 Truck drivers in the city of Fardis protested low fares and high vehicle maintenance costs in a large strike.